 - Volcanic Soils: Regions like Sicily’s Mount Etna and Hungary’s Tokaj have volcanic soils that yield wines with distinct smokiness and bold minerality, making them highly sought after for their unique profiles.

-Wines from regions with a reputation for exceptional soils often command premium prices.
-Buyers recognize these wines as expressions of their terroir, further boosting their investment value.
+Regions celebrated for exceptional soil consistently command premium prices.
+Buyers recognize these wines as genuine expressions of their terroir, and that recognition translates directly into investment value.

 Climate and Microclimates